 In the last Data Lab, Which Test Modes Do Higher Performers Use?, we discussed the different types of test types (Timed, Untimed, Tutor).
 Now, we will look at the most effective mode for creating exams within the TrueLearn application.

-- Quick Create – Simulate the Exam – Test using blueprint categories in balance with the actual exam.
+- Quick Create – Simulate the Exam: Test using blueprint categories in balance with the actual exam.

-- Custom Test Creation – This mode provides the most flexibility in testing and allows you to, customize your test type, question type, marked items, and lets you decide which categories to include.
+- Custom Test Creation: This mode provides the most flexibility in testing and allows you to customize your test type, question type, marked items, and lets you decide which categories to include.

-- Quick Create – Improve Weaknesses – Test using questions in your weakest categories, questions you previously answered incorrectly, and questions you mark along the way.
+- Quick Create – Improve Weaknesses: Test using questions in your weakest categories, questions you previously answered incorrectly and questions you mark along the way.

-- Quick Create – Diagnose Strengths and Weaknesses – Create an exam from categories where you have used the fewest number of questions.
+- Quick Create – Diagnose Strengths and Weaknesses: Create an exam from categories where you have used the fewest number of questions.

-- Retake – Repeat a previously completed test.
+- Retake: Repeat a previously completed test.

-The same dataset is being used and that includes over 2500 users who finished at least 800 questions in our COMLEX Level 1 2016 QBank.
-Since the effect of number of questions taken on performance has already been established in previous Data Lab posts, we decided to focus on the difference brought by test creation modes.
+The same dataset is being used and that includes over 2,500 users who finished at least 800 questions in our COMLEX Level 1 2016 QBank.
+Since the effect of number of questions taken on performance has already been established in previous Data Labs, we decided to focus on the difference brought by test creation modes.